-- Line 605 (LAC USC Medical Center Shuttle) 109.0% recovery weekdays, 162.5% Saturday, 148.2% Sunday, linking Boyle Heights high EFC area to key medical centers, benefitted from 15-minute all day service (previously 23-minute midday frequency) and weekend 20-minute service improved over previous 35minute service. - Line 55 (Compton Av) 102.4% recovery weekdays, 101.2% Saturday, 106.8% Sunday between Willowbrook and downtown LA through high EFC communities, with 12-minute weekday peak and 15-minute weekday midday service replacing previous 15-minute peak and 20-minute midday service.
+- Line 605 (LAC USC Medical Center Shuttle) 108.1% weekdays, 160.8% Saturday, 142.3% Sunday, linking Boyle Heights high EFC area to key medical centers, benefitted from 15-minute all day service (previously 23-minute midday frequency) and weekend 20-minute service improved over previous 35-minute service.
+Recovery rates declined slightly over Q3 for this line. - Line 55 (Compton Av) 104.4% weekdays, 101.4% Saturday, 114.7% Sunday between Willowbrook and downtown LA through high EFC communities, with 12-minute weekday peak and 15-minute weekday midday service replacing previous 15-minute peak and 20-minute midday service.
 Weekends did not see a significant frequency increase but still saw a strong recovery.
-Extra peak weekday trips were added to this line in the December 2023 service change in response to strong ridership. - Lines 110 (Gage Av) 102.0% recovery weekdays, 100.5% Saturday, 108.9% Sunday), and 117 (Century BI 102.7% recovery weekdays, 99.3% Saturday, 107.7% Sunday), both serve EFC communities through South LA and the Gateway Cities.
-These lines now have consistent 15-minute all-day service in place of their previous 19-24 minute midday weekday frequency.
-They have also recovered strongly on weekends even without significant frequency improvements. - Line 603 (Hoover St) links Glendale and the USC/Expo Park area every 12 minutes (pre-NextGen every 15-20 minutes).
-This line has a 93.2% recovery on weekdays, even after accounting for the ridership of the nearby Glendale/Silver Lake Line 201 that was discontinued as part of the NextGen Bus Plan.
-Saturday recovery was 96.5% with improvement from 18-minute to 12-minute frequency, though Sunday was lower at 93.0% recovery with 15-minute in place of the previous 18-minute service.
-This line has recovered strongly overall.
+Extra peak weekday trips were added to this line in the December 2023 service change in response to strong ridership.
+Weekday and Saturday recovery rates rose slightly for this line over Q3 with a more significant increase Sunday. - Lines 110 (Gage Av) 103.6% recovery weekdays, 101.8% Saturday, 122.2% Sunday, and 117 (Century Bl) 105.6% recovery weekdays, 103.0% Saturday, 123.3% Sunday.
+Both serve EFC communities through South LA and the Gateway Cities and now have consistent 15-minute all-day service in place of previous 19-24 minute midday weekday frequency.
+They have also recovered strongly on weekends even without significant frequency improvements.
+Recovery rates increased for both lines over Q3, especially Sunday. - Line 603 (Hoover St) links Glendale and the USC/Expo Park area every 12 minutes (pre-NextGen every 15-20 minutes).
+This line has a 96.9% weekdays, even after accounting for the ridership of the nearby Glendale/Silver Lake Line 201 that was discontinued as part of the NextGen Bus Plan, Saturday recovery was 94.4% with improvement from 18-minute to 12-minute frequency, Sunday 92.1% recovery with 15-minute in place of the previous 18-minute service.
+This